trashvin/lockdown_game_witty/README.md

-# lockdown_game_witty
+# lockdown
-a simple game using python and pygame
+a simple game created using pygame.